GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (303).md

 **Casting Time**: 3 Actions

 **Effect**: You touch a creature, beginning the process of coagulation in an attempt to stop bloodless.
 It must make an incapacitation save using its [Fort].
 It does not suffer negative results of the roll.
 A success will still inflict fatigue, but recovers an instance of hemorrhage.
-A critical effects simply recovers an instance of hemorrhage.
+A critical success simply recovers an instance of hemorrhage.
 This recovery will occur at the end of the round unless they are afflicted by another instance of hemorrhage.

 If you have proficiency with medicine (or an appropriate zoology skill), you may grant a bonus to the save equal to your [Magic] bonus- up to the spell's tier.